-England after the Norman Conquest of England in 1066.
+The name Alemyn is rooted in the ancient Norman culture that arrived in England after the Norman Conquest of England in 1066.
 It was a name for someone who was a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Alemyn family